economist-data-team/provision-npm-utility/README.md

 #### `npm run provision`

-This runs the `provision-react-component` command over your code.
+This runs the `provision-npm-utility` command over your code.
 You can run this to ensure your files include all of the settings that they should have.
-If you first run `npm update --save-dev @economist/provision-react-component`, followed by `npm run provision` - then any updates to `provision-react-component` will be reflected into your package.
+If you first run `npm update --save-dev @economist/provision-npm-utility`, followed by `npm run provision` - then any updates to `provision-npm-utility` will be reflected into your package.

 #### `npm run semantic-release`
 `semantic-release pre && npm publish && semantic-release post`